-The City of Cape Town, as a member of the 100 Resilient Cities network, is currently developing a Resilience Strategy for Cape Town.
-The process is informed by a preliminary resilience assessment (PRA), which was recently completed with multi-stakeholder input.
-The PRA identified 12 shocks and 14 stresses for Cape Town, together with four enablers and four discovery areas.
-These will form the basis for the City's Resilience Strategy.
+The City of Cape Town, as a member of the 100 Resilient Cities network, is currently beginning implementation of our Resilience Strategy for Cape Town.
+The process is informed by a preliminary resilience assessment (PRA), which was completed with multi-stakeholder input.

-Urban governance is becoming more complex as more actors are seeking to participate in and influence the city's decision-making space.
+Urban governance is becoming more complex as more actors are seeking to participate in and influence the city decision-making space.
 Local government's "soft power" - its ability to leverage communities of local, private and transnational stakeholders through co-option instead of coercion - would be instrumental in facilitating vital partnerships and enhancing overall resilience.